 Open the lid and check for salt.
 Add more salt if needed and cook for another minute.

-For tempering, heat 2 tablespoon coconut oil in a small pan over medium-high heat.
+Heat 2 tablespoon coconut oil in a small pan over medium-high heat for tempering.

 Add 1 teaspoon mustard seeds and let them crackle for 2-3 seconds.
 Add ¼ cup chopped or grated fresh coconut and ¼ cup sliced shallots to the pan.